Quiet Mind, Dangerous Body, Compassionate Soul

 --Sijo Bruce Lee

-The training you will receive is the essential foundation needed to properly blend all the ranges together and become a fully functional fighter.
-Sifu Tim Richards has over 17 years experience in JKD and has been certified by world renowned martial arts instructor Paul Vunak to teach Bruce Lee's art and philosophy.
+The training you will receive is the essential foundation needed to properly blend all the ranges together and become a fully functional fighter (defender).
+Sifu Tim Richards has over 18 years experience in JKD and has been certified by world renowned martial arts instructors Paul Vunak, Harinder Singh Sabharwal, and James Hundon to teach Bruce Lee's art and philosophy.

 Tim Richards received certification to instruct Jeet Kune Do from Paul Vunak, founder of Progressive Fighting Systems, in 2004.
 Progressive Fighting Systems (PFS) is an organization dedicated to teaching realistic self defense and promoting the expansion of Jeet Kune Do and the Filipino Martial Arts.

 Paul Vunak is the developer of the R.A.T. system and a combat trainer of Navy SEAL teams, FBI and DEA agents.
 Paul is a top student of Dan Inosanto who was, in turn, a top student of Bruce Lee.
 Dan is considered to be one of the co-founders of JKD and has continued to develop the art since Bruce Lee's death.